solana-developers/program-examples/README.md

 ## Navigating this Repo

-This collection is organized into the following sections:
+:blue_book: This collection is organized into the following sections:
 - `program-basics` - The basics of writing Solana programs in Rust.
 - `accounts`- Examples of creating & modifying accounts from on-chain.
 - `tokens` - Examples of working with SPL Tokens from on-chain.